meilisearch/specifications/text/0043-phrase-query.md

 ### I. Summary

 MeiliSearch does not allow users a way to write a strict query in order to ask the engine to be more drastic in its selection of candidates for search results.
 The Phrase Query feature adds a simple syntax available to users to require the engine to select documents that will strictly match the search field value.
-That is, without typography, without prefix and, in the order of the given terms.
+That is, without typography, n-gram, wordsplit, prefix, synonym, and, proximity.
+In addition, the expression of a Phrase Query is case insensitive.

 ### II.
 Motivation